Matrix of WellBeingThe Website is under development

 These pillars are graphically represented as four interconnected fields within a matrix, hence the model’s name.
 The interactions between these fields influence our well-being and are the model’s focus.

-The four pillars are mirrored by the four main article categories on our website.
+The four pillars are mirrored by the four main blog categories on our website.

 Awareness

-Awareness involves a dual focus: outward to recognize external factors and inward for self-reflection.
-This process entails acknowledging external realities while exploring one’s needs, drives, values, limitations, resources, and untapped potential.
+Awareness involves dual focus: (1) outward to recognize external factors and (2) inward for self-reflection.
+This process entails acknowledging external realities while exploring needs, drives, personal values, limitations, resources, and untapped potential.

 Empowerment

-Empowerment, inspired by Stoic philosophy, emphasizes concentrating on aspects within our control rather than wasting time and energy on what we can’t control.
+Empowerment emphasizes concentrating on those aspects of reality that are potentially within our control rather than wasting time and energy on what we can’t control.
 This process bolsters motivation, resilience, and internal locus of control.